tef/tef.computer/index.md

 I'm pretty good at building resilient, large-scale, distributed systems, but mostly what I bring to a job is two decades of unix trivia and a lot of experience with computer failures.

 I've written programs in Python, Ruby, Bash, Go, Java, JavaScript for money.
 I tend to end up working on automation, operations, or platform engineering.
-I usually work above POSIX and behind HTTP, too.
+I usually work above POSIX and behind HTTP too.

 Email me if you have remote (UK based) roles: tef@cv.twentygototen.org.
-American Timezones aren't a problem (I have a circadian rhythm disorder).
+Remote work in american timezones isn't a problem, but I'm not looking to leave Europe.

 (I’m currently not interested in Cassandra or Kafka roles).